juga0/torguts/01d-crypto.md

 The most basic RNG capability in Tor is the crypto_rand() family of functions.
 These currently use OpenSSL's RAND_() backend, but may use something faster in the future.
-The crypto_rand() functions

 In addition to crypto_rand(), which fills in a buffer with random bytes, we also have functions to produce random integers in certain